Key Takeaways

 Applying for a HELOC requires most of the same documentation you supplied when you got your original mortgage.
 That includes W-2s or 1099s, pay stubs, bank statements, and investment account statements.
 Your HELOC lender will check your credit score and credit history.
 It will also want to see the most recent mortgage statement for any existing home loans and proof of your ownership.

-To give you a clear picture, here’s one HELOC lender’s full list of what you need to apply:
+To give you an idea, here’s one HELOC lender’s full list of what you need to apply:

 Sample list of HELOC documents from Trust Bank.
 Required documentation varies by lender.

-If you’ve moved or changed jobs over the previous two years, expect to provide details of past addresses and employers.
+If you’ve moved or changed jobs in the past two years, be prepared to provide details of previous addresses and employers.

-If you apply for a HELOC online, you can scan and upload documents instantly.
-Or you can copy them and either mail them in or drop them off at a local branch if there is one.
+If you apply for a HELOC online, you can quickly scan and upload documents.
+Alternatively, you can photocopy them and either mail or drop them off at a nearby branch if available.

-Connect with a HELOC lender to start your application
+Connect with a HELOC lender to start your application4.
+Wait for approval

 After you’ve applied for a HELOC, you’ll wait for final approval.
-This can take anywhere from a few days to a few weeks, depending on how busy the lender is and whether or not you need an in-person appraisal.
-If you’re in a hurry, ask lenders about their appraisal processes and normal wait times before applying.
+This process can take anywhere from a few days to several weeks, depending on the lender’s workload and whether you need an in-person appraisal.
+If you’re in a rush, ask lenders about their appraisal procedures and typical wait times before applying.

-Timing will also depend on how quickly you turn in financial documents and respond to questions or conditions the lender sends back.
+Timing will also depend on how quickly you submit financial documents and respond to questions or conditions the lender sends back.

 Underwriting